People-first language: United States

 Some U.S. organizations like the United Spinal Association have published disability etiquette guides, which prescribe people-first language.
 The 2007 For Dummies guide to etiquette prescribed people-first language.

 As of 2017, the rules of people-first language have become normative in US governmental institutions on the federal (e.g. CDC) and on state levels in the health departments' Developmental Disabilities Councils e.g. Michigan West Virginia Idaho, Missouri Georgia, or Texas.

 As of 2007, it has been a requirement in AMA Manual of Style for academic journals.
 APA style says that both people-first and identity-first language are acceptable, but stresses using the preferred style of the group or individuals involved (if they have one).

 United Kingdom

-NHS England's style guide calls for the use of identity-first language in most instances (preferring "disabled person" over "person with a disability", but referring to people "with a learning disability").
-The UK government also uses the term "disabled people" (or "people with health conditions or impairments" if it is more appropriate for people receiving disability benefits), but deprecates "an epileptic, diabetic, depressive" in favour of "person with epilepsy, diabetes, depression".
+NHS England’s style guide calls for identity-first language in one instance (using “disabled people” rather than “people with a disability"), but remains ambivalent between people-first and identity-first languages in other examples (such as recommending “People with a learning disability or autistic people”.
+The UK government recommends people-first terminology such as “people with health conditions or impairments”, but consents to the terms “disabled people”, “deaf”, and “blind” to reflect general acceptance by the relevant communities.
+NHS Scotland also encourages “the use of ‘people first’ language; language that focuses first on the person, not the behaviour (e.g. people who use drugs).”